digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 # Ground Rules

 This class is intended to be a welcoming and productive space.
-All questions, including repeat questions, or questions with “obvious” answers, are welcome and encouraged.
+All questions, including repeat questions, or questions with obvious answers, are welcome and encouraged.
+Repetition = learning.

 ---